NattyDuzza/LambdaNotes/03_implementation.md

 This aims to add to the database in a fashion that resembles the linear, non-queue flow type.
 When ran, however, it gives the following output:

 ![FormatInputFail1](pictures/FormatInputFail1.png)

-NOTE NEED TO REMAKE THIS FAIL.
-WARNING WARNING WARNING!!!!!!!!!!!

 After some research, I remember this is failing due to how python evaluates default arguments (at definition not during run time).
 To combat this I change the value of the default arguments to None and then use a selection statement to achieve the desired effect: